To Barter Is to Trade One Item or Service for Another.

 Business bartering is big, and it’s happening at every level.
 The International Reciprocal Trade Association reports that in 2011 over 400,000 companies worldwide used bartering to earn an estimated $12 billion on unwanted or underused assets.

-Now, at barter exchanges across the world, professionals from doctors to electricians (and artists) are trading their services for goods, services or “trade credits” which can then be used to pay for business expenses whether printing, advertising or travel.
-Meanwhile, corporate barter firms, the intermediaries in barter transactions, have flourished, helping companies to create value from assets which may no longer fit their strategy, may not be working at capacity or are no longer needed.
+Now, at barter exchanges across the world, professionals from doctors to electricians (and artists) are trading their services for goods, services, or “trade credits,” which can then be used to pay for business expenses, whether printing, advertising or travel.
+Meanwhile, corporate barter firms, the intermediaries in barter transactions, have flourished, helping companies to create value from assets that may no longer fit their strategy, may not be working at capacity, or are no longer needed.
 Client firms swap what they don’t want or need for something they do — frequently media services.

 Most of USA Fortune 500 companies use barter to increase their market share and improve productivity.